Give me the Guinness: A St. Patrick's Day Bar

 As a holiday enthusiast, I try to celebrate even the smaller holidays with a little festive fun.
 You might remember last year's St. Patrick’s Day mantel and tips for decorating with apothecary jars or the Shamrock Drink Station with the recipe for "Pinch Me Punch."
 These still make excellent ideas, but I enjoy trying new things, too!

 This year's theme was inspired by a thoughtful gift from a good friend of mine, Lauren and her husband, who are currently living abroad in Wexford, Ireland.
 Lauren and I met in college and are sorority sisters.
 When my husband and I got married in October 2016, I was thrilled that Lauren was able to fly back and attend the wedding.
 As a part of our wedding gift, they included a handmade Guinness sign straight from Ireland for our bar area.
 As I was passing by the bar earlier this month, I thought it would make a great centerpiece for a St. Patrick's Day bar.
-Lauren is documenting their Irish journey on her blog and I've got some fun links out to other ideas for you to check out below!
+Update: Lauren documented their Irish journey on her blog and I've got some fun links out to other ideas for you to check out below!

 To add something a little extra, I designed this banner.
 You can download the PDF here for FREE and use it to decorate for your own festivities.
 I printed it on a heavier cardstock and used 6 cards.
 You can certainly print more or mix the cards in with a tassel banner, similar to the one I made for a Girl Scout Cookie & Wine Pairing event.
 Just clip on the cards to any string or ribbon with mini-clothespins.